 Shortly before I went there, the El Hierro volcanic hotspot that lies beneath the Canary Islands kicked into life.
-And started coughing up a new island from underneath the sea, just off the south coast of El Hierro.
-At some point there were even bits & pieces of rock splashing up through the roiling waves above the undersea volcano.
+It started coughing up a new island from underneath the sea, just off the south coast of El Hierro.
+At some point there were even bits & pieces of rock splashing up through the roiling waves above the submarine volcano.